SHOP

 skip to main contentskip to footer

 We’ve been long overdue an M3 Touring from BMW.
-It teased us with a concept in 2000 based on the E46 generation of 3 Series, but this never made it into production.
+It teased us with a concept in 2000, based on the E46-generation of 3 Series, but it never made it into production.
+Now it's made one.
+Is it any good, and should you drop six figures on one?
+Find out in our BMW M3 Touring review.

 • It’s BMW’s first-ever M3 Touring